moby/moby/docs/userguide/networking/dockernetworks.md

 ## User-defined networks

 You can create your own user-defined networks that better isolate containers.
-Docker provides some default **network drivers** for use creating these networks.
+Docker provides some default **network drivers** for creating these networks.
 You can create a new **bridge network** or **overlay network**.
 You can also create a **network plugin** or **remote network**  written to your own specifications.